 Senior years can be some of life’s best years, but it requires planning ahead.
 There are important decisions that must be made in financial preparation as well as securing a living facility of choice.
-Delaying the planning will consequently limit choices.
-Thus, waiting can have a real negative impact on the quality and happiness of many of the last years of life.
+The longer one waits, the more limited the choices are, which can have a negative impact on the quality and happiness of many of the last years of life.
 Adequate financial planning can allow the resources for choices, but choosing the correct senior living facility is just as important.

 To provide more answers on retirement communities, we chose a McLean County expert from Luther Oaks, Karen Coughlin, as our special guest expert for our Retirement & Financial Focus video cast this month!
 McBeath Financial Group president, Krista McBeath, interviews a new guest every month, and this special guest has been on our ‘most wanted’ list since the inception of the program.
 We are so glad to finally present her interview segments that address this important topic!

 Celebrating their 10th anniversary, Luther Oaks is an upscale life plan community.
 One of the many great points she touches upon is how a facility such as Luther Oaks can facilitate the living needs as seniors age.
 From independent living, to assisted living, memory care and nursing care, they provide a wonderful environment at every level in great community with great amenities.